 Treating Gum Diseases

 Imagine smiling with red and swollen teeth!
 However, there is no need to be mortified any longer, thanks to technical developments, the treatment for gum diseases has achieved another level and patients can get their beautiful smile back in no time at all.
 Most of the time dentists just recommend a thorough cleaning of the teeth and gums along with medicated mouthwashes.
 The infection causing plaque is targeted first and removed using a process called scaling and the plaque is removed from all over the teeth and gums.
-The next step is root planning where the rough spots on the teeth are removed so that bacteria will be deterred from gathering there.
+The next step is root planing where the rough spots on the teeth are removed so that bacteria will be deterred from gathering there.

 In extreme cases, your dentist might recommend you to an experienced periodontist.
 Periodontists are experts when it comes to gum diseases and they usually have various kinds of treatments not usually used by dentists at their disposal.